-We do not recommend founding any structural loads within the topsoil materials.
+We do not recommend founding any structural loads within the topsoil or loose sand materials.

-Pad and/or strip footings founded in the natural, stiff or very stiff clays, may be proportioned using an allowable bearing pressure of 100 kPa.
+Pad and/or strip footings founded in the stiff clays may be proportioned using an allowable bearing pressure of 100 kPa.
 The minimum depth of founding must comply with the requirements of AS2870.
 To overcome the presence of trees, the foundations should be designed in accordance with the procedures given in Appendices H and CH of AS2870-2011.

-If a higher load carrying capacity is required, piles founded in very stiff silty clay materials may be proportioned using an allowable end bearing pressure of 300 kPa, provided their depth to diameter ratio exceeds a value of 4.
-An allowable adhesion value of 20 kPa may be adopted for the portion of the shaft below a depth of 0.5 metres.
+Piers founded in very stiff silty clay materials may be proportioned using an allowable end bearing pressure of 350 kPa, provided their depth to diameter ratio exceeds a value of 4.
+An allowable adhesion value of 20 kPa may be adopted for the portion of the shaft below a depth of 0.5 metres and within the very stiff clays.